 “Let food be thy medicine, and medicine be thy food.”

 My journey of healing has been a long one, to say the least.
-I gave up gluten about 2.5 years ago, and it has completely changed my life for the better.
+I gave up gluten almost 10 years ago, and it has completely changed my life for the better.
 It has been such a long road, but I feel like I am finally at a place of wellness, and I can’t even begin to tell you how liberating that is.

 Growing up, I was a pretty healthy kid, for the most part.
 But the real health struggles started when I was a sophomore in high school.
 On the outside, I was a happy, social, busy teenager.
 But I didn’t want anyone to know what was going on inside.
 I was anxious, depressed, and just physically felt awful.
 I had a very busy schedule that included school, my high school cheer team, and my competitive all-star cheer team.
 I always felt like I could never keep up.
 I was extremely tired all the time, and was constantly getting terrible headaches and even passing out from time to time.
 Throughout my junior and senior year, it just kept getting worse, and my parents were worried.
 My poor mom took me to practically every specialist under the sun.
 And after a handful of tests from each doctor, they would always end up telling me “your tests came back fine.”
 They tested everything from my heart, my brain, my blood, and every time… nothing.